JinZhuXing/JinZhuXing/README.md

 ### JinZhuXing

 Hello, everyone.
-I am a engineer at SYFP.
+I am an engineer at SYFP.

-I am studying Machine Learning and other techniques.
+🌱 I am studying Machine Learning and other techniques.

 Thank you for everyone.